-The first thing I want you to understand is what a credit score does.
-Yes, it helps determine your availability of credit and the rate you’ll pay to access it.
-But what it really measures is your statistically proven likelihood of defaulting on your next loan.
+While credit scores help determine your availability of credit and the rate you’ll pay to access it, what it really measures is your statistically proven likelihood of defaulting on the money you borrow.
 The greater the risk, the lower your score and the more you’ll pay to access credit – if you can access any credit at all.

 Credit score factors

 Up next is your credit utilization, or how much of your available credit you are using.
-This makes up 30% of your score.
-Here’s how it works: If you have a $5,000 credit limit and charge $1,000, you have used 20% of your credit and have a credit utilization of 20%.
-As soon as you pay your statement, your credit utilization will drop.
-Those with the best scores are in the single-digit percentage points in this category.
-For most of us, something in the range of 20-25% will keep your score in good shape.
+This makes up 30% of your FICO score and is extremely influential on your VantageScore.
+Here’s how it works: If you have a $5,000 credit limit and charge $1,000, your credit utilization is 20%.
+As soon as you pay your statement, your credit utilization drops.
+People with the best scores are in the single-digit percentage points in this category.
+For most of us, something in the range of 20%–25% will keep your score in good shape.

 Length of credit history

 The remaining three pieces are not weighted as heavily, but they are still important.
-At 15% is credit history, which is not to be confused with your payment history.
+At 15% for FICO and considered “less influential” with VantageScore is credit history, which is not to be confused with your payment history.
 This measures the length of your oldest credit line and the average age of your accounts, so try to keep your oldest accounts open if possible.

 New credit and credit mix

-Finally, coming in at 10% each are new credit and credit mix.
+Coming in at 10% with FICO and “less influential” for VantageScore are new credit accounts.
 Just like closing old accounts, you want to be careful about opening new ones.
 Opening new accounts creates uncertainty and can signal increased risk to lenders, which will bring your score down, at least in the short term.